bigkahuna443/SkinModHelper/docs/guide/README.md

   Player_List: true    # Affects the "Player Skin" option
   Silhouette_List: true    # Affects the "Silhouette Skin" option
 ```
-If your skin type is "non-Player Skin", Then when you set "[OtherSprite_ExPath]" after, them will appear in "Extra Settings" list
+If your skin type is "non-Player Skin", Then when you set "[OtherSprite_ExPath]" after, them will appear in "General Skin" list

 hashSeed